rjazz0/MyLocalWeather/README.md

 # MyLocalWeather
-Android open source app to display your current weather For this Android Kotlin project, MVVM design patter, ViewModel, Repository and ServiceLocator are used.
+Android open source app to display your current weather.
+For this Android Kotlin project, MVVM design patter, ViewModel, LiveData, Room are used.

 rjazz0@gmail.com